Sofia Raffaeli

 Sofia Raffaeli (born 19 January 2004) is an Italian individual rhythmic gymnast.
 She is the 2024 Olympic bronze medalist, the 2022 World all-around, hoop, ball, ribbon and team champion, the 2023 World all-around, hoop and ball silver medalist, the 2025 World all-around bronze medalist and a two-time (2023, 2024) European silver all-around medalist.
 She is the first Italian individual rhythmic gymnast to win a gold medal at the World Championships, European Championships and World Games, and she has won seven all-around gold medals in the FIG World Cup circuit.
 She is the first Italian individual rhythmic gymnast to win a medal at the Olympic Games.

-At the national level, she is a four-time (2022–2025) Italian National all-around champion, the 2021 Italian National all-around silver medalist, and the 2020 Italian National all-around bronze medalist.
+At the national level, she is a five-time (2022–2026) Italian National all-around champion, the 2021 Italian National all-around silver medalist, and the 2020 Italian National all-around bronze medalist.
 As of 2025, she is the most decorated individual rhythmic gymnast from the Italian Gymnastics Federation.